Skip to content

 echo Hello World # This is a comment, too!

-The first line tells Linux that the file is to be executed by /bin/sh. #! will be explained later.
+The first line tells Linux that the file is to be executed by /bin/bash. #! will be explained later.
 The second line begins with #.
 This special character makes the line as a comment, and it is ignored by the shell.
 The only exception is when the first line of the file starts with #!.

 The third line runs a command echo, with two parameters/arguments 'Hello' and 'World'.
 The symbol # on line 3 makes the rest of the line a comment.